ros2/buildfarm_perf_tests/README.md

 colcon test --packages-select buildfarm_perf_tests --event-handlers console_direct+
 ```

-Add at the end the flags `--event-handlers console_direct+` if you want to visualize all the output.

 ## Details

   ***Note: the graphs presented here are for demonstration purposes only.
 The data in the graphs are not meant to be accurate or current.***